alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_198_eng.md

 It's been three years since that big hit *Strong World*!
 So fast.
 And in those three years, various things - particularly the technical situation surrounding theatrical works - have changed dramatically.

 The world is "DCP screening!"
 DCP = Digital Cinema Package.
 A system that compresses one film's worth of video + audio data into a server and projects it with projectors.
 Right, it's not film.
-Movie theater screening has already transitioned to the digital screening era.
+Movie theatres screening has already transitioned to the digital screening era.
 Film-making processes like making negatives through digital recording and printing film are disappearing entirely.
 Like TV works, you check photography data on monitors, edit and connect them, confirm OK takes, and deliver.
-Color correction and done.
+Colour correction and done.

 With such trends, I've heard news that major film companies are ending movie film production too.